djcook28/webcam-capture/README.md

 # Webcam Movement Capture

 ## Description
-A Python-based application using OpenCV and Streamlit to capture movement from a webcam.
-When distinct motion is detected, an image is saved and sent via email.
+A Python-based application using OpenCV, Streamlit and Threading to capture movement from a webcam.
+When distinct motion is detected, an image is saved and a separate thread sends the image via email.

 ## Features
 - Detects movement using frame comparison
 - Captures and stores images when movement is detected
 - Sends detected movement snapshots via email
 - Displays the processed video stream with timestamps
+- Utilizes thread to keep webcam seamless

 ## Installation
 1. Clone the repository: